Utah

 Currently, federal and state early learning programs reach thousands of young children and their families in Utah.
 But too many working families in Utah are missing out.
 As a direct result of child care issues, the Utah economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-The Child Care and Development Block Grant only reaches 10% of eligible families.
-This federal program helps low-income parents afford child care
+The Child Care and Development Block Grant only reaches 13% of eligible families in Utah.
+(This federal program helps low-income parents afford child care.)

-Utah’s economy loses $1.2B annually due to child care challenges
+Utah’s economy loses $1.2B annually due to child care challenges.

 Utah Resources & News